 That information is helpful, but it's not sufficient to make the best choice.
 You need to include a thorough review of how interest costs change when you refinance.
 To see how refinancing truly affects your finances, follow the steps below.
 You’ll learn everything you need to know about your existing loan and the potential replacement.

 Calculate Your Original Loan

-You may already know what your monthly payment is and how much you still owe.
-But you also need to know how much of each payment goes toward your interest cost, and how much you reduce your loan balance every month.
-To figure this out, use an amortization table, which you can get from a variety of sources.
+You already know what your monthly payment is and how much you still owe.
+But you also need to know how much of each payment goes toward your interest cost, and how much of each payment reduces your loan balance every month.
+To get those numbers, use an amortization table, which you can get from several places.
 In addition to the Google Sheet above, you can use Excel to calculate amortization, an online calculator, or any other spreadsheet software.

 - Original loan amount: $180,000